William Goh

 William Goh Seng Chye (born 25 June 1957) is a Singaporean prelate of the Catholic Church who has been serving as the fourth Archbishop of Singapore since 2013.
-He was created a cardinal by Pope Francis on 27 August 2022.
+He was made a cardinal by Pope Francis on 27 August 2022.

-Biography

 Early life and education

 Born in Singapore, Goh attended Montfort Junior School and Montfort Secondary School in Hougang, where he lived.
 He furthered his studies in philosophy at the Major Seminary (College General) and did his theological studies at the Major Seminary in Singapore.
 Goh is from the first cohort of seminarians to graduate from the newly built St Francis Xavier Major Seminary in Punggol.

+Career

+Priesthood

-After his graduation, he was posted to the Church of the Holy Cross where he served as an assistant priest to Nicholas Chia (later archbishop of Singapore).
+After his graduation, he was posted to the Church of the Holy Cross where he served as an assistant priest to Nicholas Chia.
 In 1985, he received a Bachelor of Theology from the Pontifical Urbaniana University in Rome.
 He was ordained a priest on 1 May 1985 by Gregory Yong, Archbishop of Singapore, at the Church of the Holy Family.
 Goh continued his studies in Rome, receiving a licentiate in dogmatic theology from the Pontifical Gregorian University.

 Returning to Singapore, he was posted as a Resident Formator and Initiation Year Director at the Major Seminary and lecturer in systematic theology.
-In 1992 he was appointed the parish priest of St Anne's Church as well.
+In 1992, he was appointed the parish priest of St Anne's Church as well.
 In 1995, Goh became a member of the Theological Advisory Commission of the Federation of Asian Bishops' Conferences.
 He became Dean of Studies at the major seminary, then procurator, and finally rector of Major Seminary, where he remained.
 Goh was the spiritual director of the Archdiocesan Catholic Spirituality Centre, Amplify Youth Ministry, Jesus Youth Singapore, and the Catholic Charismatic Renewal Experience.